mystic-games-team/Alien-GameEngine/README.md

 * Component Material Opacity and Loaded Textures Selectors
 * Hierarchy System Done and Drag and Drop in Hierarchy Panel

+### Assigment 2

+* Control + Z (Undo)/ Control + Y (Redo): System that allows the user to go back actions made and then, if the user doesn't change the timeline, then can recover the same actions they just got back.
+This line is respected between the scene and the prefab scene also, so you can undo and redo actions individually between scenes and the timelines don't get lost.

+* Prefabs: You can save models with all their changes in a prefab, so the user is allowed to save concrete models and presets linked to the original.
+You also can lock the prefab so if you change the original prefab, the locked one stays as a variant.
+You also can rewrite the original prefab and make the locked one the original or the inverse, make the locked one as the original.
+To Open the prefab and go to their particular scene the user can double-click on the file in the explorer window or open prefab in inspector or right click in hierarchy.
+The user can create a prefab dragging it inside the prefab folder in the explorer or its children, or making it a prefab with the right click menu.

+* Explorer Window: The user can manage all folders and assets within the explorer window as they please, like create folders, delete folders and assets, reorganize folders and assets, renames, drag&drops to scene, etc.

+* Scene Management: The user can load, save and create scenes with a window explorer.

+* Mini Camera Preview in scene: little window in scene that appears if the user selects a game object with a camera to allow them to see how it would look in the game.

+* Copy&Paste Components: You can copy a component an paste it in an existing one of the same type and all the data gets rewrited.

+* Panel Game: Panel where the scene gets printed from the selected game camera view.
+It's independent from the scene panel so the user can visualize them at the same time.

+* Light and Camera Icons in Scene: Icons that show where this components are and help in the mousepicking of them.

+* Octree: Optimizing method for engine frunctions.

 ## Panels

 * Panel Configuration: Options to change name, max fps and see information about hardware and framerate.
 Also there you can